OAI/OpenAPI-Specification/guidelines/REUSE.md

 ### Operations

 Again, Operations can be shared across files.
-Although the reusability of operations will be less than with Parameters and models.
+Although the reusability of operations will be less than with Parameters and Definitions.
 For this example, we will share a common `health` resource so that all APIs can reference it:

 Refer to [Guidelines for Referencing](#guidelines-for-referencing) for referencing strategies.